This change marks the transition to a single funded training pathway for all ACRRM registrars.

 The funding supports provided while in training will change to align with the AGPT program under the National Consistent Payments (NCP) Framework.

-Please use the link above to familiarise yourself with the payments available for registrars under the NCP Framework.
+We encourage you to familiarise yourself with the payments available for registrars under the NCP Framework and read through the upcoming NCP changes.

-Yes - when you will transition from RGTS, you will be eligible to receive financial support under the Flexible Funding arrangements.
-Your payment eligibility will be determined based on the flexible funding guidelines as part of the NCP Framework and Flexible Funds guidelines.
+Yes.
+You will transition to the Flexible Funding arrangements.
+Your payment eligibility will be determined based on the Flexible Funds guidelines as part of the NCP Framework.

 Part–time registrars will receive payments based on their FTE, rather than a fixed standard amount.